|1-11 quarter hours |

 Graduate students who meet one of the following categories are eligible for one-third off the regular graduate tuition rate.
 Acceptance into the graduate Education Program is required.
 Students are not eligible for WWU grants and scholarships, but may apply for Federal Direct Student Loans.
 The balance of the tuition not covered by awarded loans must be paid by the financial clearance deadline (no payment plan).

-1. Full-time teachers employed within driving distance of WWU.
+1. Full-time teachers employed within driving distance of WWU (200 miles).
 A copy of the school district's contract is required.

 2. Full-time denominationally employed teachers (other than NPUC teachers) taking the Special Education Concentration graduate program.